• Skip to main content

 Will students need to make their own housing arrangements for on-campus labs and clinical placements?

-Students will be responsible for making their own housing arrangements, but you will have an opportunity to connect with others in your cohort so you can share accommodations or rent an Airbnb to save money on travel costs.
+Students are responsible for making their own housing arrangements.
+You will have an opportunity to connect with other students in your cohort during orientation, before starting the program, so you can share accommodations and travel arrangements.

 What can I expect from online classes?

-What is the minimum GPA for successful completion of the OTD program?
+What is the minimum required GPA for successful completion of the Entry-level OTD program?

 Students are required to maintain an overall 3.00 GPA to successfully complete the program.